 The safety gear every hiker should carry is called the ‘The Ten Essentials’.
 These are compact, but life-saving items you should keep in your backpack in case of emergency.

 - Navigation.
 For beginners, I recommend downloading a custom offline Google Map.
 I also recommend taking a photo of the trail map on your phone and packing a basic compass.
-Once you get into advanced, remote hikes, you’ll want to carry a GPS device or satellite communication device as well.

 - Headlamp.
 Essential for hiking after dark, every equipped hiker should carry a headlamp with fresh batteries.

 - Sun Protection.
 This comes in many forms, but as a beginner, bring a sun hat and sunscreen.

 - First Aid.
 For short hikes, a small 1-2 person, off-the-shelf first aid kit is all you need.
 Be sure to take inventory and restock your kit before you hit the trail.

 - Knife.
 In case of emergency, you should pack a small pocket knife.
 It’s also a good idea to keep a small roll of duct tape in your bag for emergency backpack or gear repair.

 - Fire.
 Other emergency items include fire-starting equipment, in case you need to spend a night in the woods.
 Keep windproof matches and in your bag.